nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. The accountant selects a transaction to remove from the records.
+1. The accountant specifies a transaction to remove.
-2. The system removes the transaction from the database.
+2. The system removes the transaction from the transaction book.
+   <br>Use case ends

+**Extensions:**

+- 2a.
+Transaction to remove does not exist
+    - 2a1.
+The system displays an error message.
       <br>Use case ends

 ### Use Case 3: Viewing All Transactions